zyNotCute/cs-broad-lens/task0/task0.md

 ```bash
 note find <string>
 ```
-You'll get a list of lines which contains the specific string from all your posts, with line numbers and date annotated by the side.
+You'll get a list of lines which contains the specific string from all your posts, with line numbers and dates annotated by the side.
 > keywords: bash
 6. Automate the deployment.
 (20 pts) (There are two ways, try either one.)
 - Deploy at startup.